 Download the equal opportunities monitoring form

 What happens next

-All applicants will be informed as to the status of their submission by email by 24 August 2021.
-Shortlisted applicants will be invited to attend an interview (either face to face or virtually via Zoom) held between 9 August and 25 September 2021.
+All applicants will be informed as to the status of their submission by email by 12 September 2022.
+Shortlisted applicants will be invited to attend an interview virtually via Zoom held between 15 August and 9 September 2022.

 A competency based interview with a panel of NGA senior staff will be held.
 This will include delivering a short presentation to the panel.
 The content of the presentation and all relevant information will be included in the invitation to interview.
 Successful NLGs will be appointed by the end of September 2022, subject to designation checks carried out by the DfE.

 NLGs will be self-employed and engaged on this basis.
 There will be no guarantee of work, which will depend on demand and NGA’s judgement as to an NLG’s suitability for an assignment.
 Work will be assigned to NLGs in accordance with their track record and relevant expertise, geographical proximity and availability to complete the work.